hashicorp/terraform-provider-azuread/docs/guides/managed_service_identity.md

 [Managed identities][azure-managed-identities] for Azure resources can be used to authenticate to Azure Active Directory.
 There are two types of managed identities: system-assigned and user-assigned.
 This article is based on system-assigned managed identities.

-Managed identities work in conjunction with Azure Resource Manager (ARM), Azure AD, and the Azure Instance Metadata Service (IMDS).
+Managed identities work in conjunction with Microsoft Graph, Azure AD, and the Azure Instance Metadata Service (IMDS).
 Azure resources that support managed identities expose an internal IMDS endpoint that the client can use to request an access token.
 No credentials are stored on the VM, and the only additional information needed to bootstrap the Terraform connection to Azure is the Tenant ID.

-Azure AD creates an AD identity when you configure an Azure resource to use a system-assigned managed identity.
+Azure AD creates a tenant-wide security principal when you configure an Azure resource to use a system-assigned managed identity.
 The configuration process is described in more detail below.
-Azure AD then creates a service principal to represent the resource.
 The lifecycle of a system-assigned identity is tied to the resource it is enabled for: it is created when the resource is created and it is automatically removed when the resource is deleted.

 Not all Azure services support managed identities, and availability varies by region.
 Configuration details vary slightly among services.
 For more information, see [Services that support managed identities for Azure resources][azure-managed-identities-services].

 When using a managed identity, you can only manage resources in the tenant where the corresponding service principal is homed.
-If you need to manage multiple tenants from the same location, we suggest using Service Principal Authentication with a [client certificate](service_principal_client_certificate.html) or [client secret](service_principal_client_secret.html) so that you can specify different credentials for each tenant.
+If you need to manage multiple tenants from the same location, we suggest instead using Service Principal Authentication with a [client certificate](service_principal_client_certificate.html) or [client secret](service_principal_client_secret.html) so that you can specify different credentials for each tenant.

-## Configuring a VM to use a Managed system-assigned managed identity
+## Configuring a VM to use a system-assigned managed identity

 The (simplified) Terraform configuration below configures a Virtual Machine with a system-assigned identity, and then outputs the Object ID of the corresponding Service Principal: